For acquisition · serious inquiries

 SEO takes time

-Programmatic SEO at this scale typically takes 6–12 months to gain meaningful traction.
+Programmatic SEO at this scale typically needs several quarters to gain meaningful traction.
 A serious buyer should plan for that horizon.

 Content competition

-Thesaurus.com is the incumbent in this category.
-The strategy is not to compete head-on but to win the long tail of better-word, words-for, and use-case queries that the incumbent doesn't service well.
+Thesaurus.com is the incumbent.
+The strategy is not to compete head-on but to win the long tail of better-word, words-for, and use-case queries the incumbent doesn't service well.

 Frequently asked questions